Operating Systems Engineer

 For a better future, my favorite concept is the Principle of Least Privilege, my favorite technology are Microkernel Operating Systems, my favorite programming language is Rust, and I prefer to work on FLOSS (Free/Libre and Open-Source Software).
 In today's complex IT ecosystem, I advocate code reuse and isolation on and of Linux systems, mostly write modern C++ and sometimes even C, and a lot of my previous work is not Open Source.
 My native language is German, I have excellent proficiency in English and an intermediate knowledge of Spanish.
 For non-runtime-critical data processing, my language of choice is Python.
 I thrive in an international environment and a discrimination-free workplace is important to me.

 I studied Computer Science specializing in Operating Systems, together with advanced courses in Security and Cryptography, Systems Engineering and Engineering Psychology.
 I earned a Master's degree from Technische Universität Dresden with a thesis on Automatic Sandboxing of Unsafe Software Components in High Level Languages.
 TUD's Operating Systems Group gave me the opportunity to present my findings at the PLOS workshop at SOSP'17 (paper, slides).

-My main research interests are Operating System privilege separation and security design, from Linux sandboxing to μkernel-OSes in the tradition of the L4 family.
+My main research interests are Operating System privilege separation and security architecture, from Linux sandboxing to μkernel-OSes in the tradition of the L4 family.
 Further research interests include information security, decentralized services, and anonymity.